 5.1.6.3.
-Bank loans granted to households refer to the claims based on loans, accrued interest based on loans and overdue, doubtful and contested claims based on lending to households (individuals and self-employed individuals).
+Bank loans and bank and savings house loans granted to households refer to the claims based on loans, accrued interest based on loans and overdue, doubtful and contested claims based on lending to households (individuals and self-employed individuals).
 All categories are divided by currency (in Denars and in foreign currency).